maccth/bilbo/README.md

 ```
 dotnet run --project test/EvaluatorTests
 ```
 The evaluator test are one of three test suites.
-The other are `test/GraphTests` and `test/ParserTests` which can be run similarly.
+The others are `test/GraphTests` and `test/ParserTests` which can be run similarly.